Illinois Country: Fort St. Louis du Rocher

 French explorers led by René-Robert Cavelier, Sieur de La Salle built Fort St. Louis on a large butte by the Illinois River in the winter of 1682.
 Called Le Rocher, the butte provided an advantageous position for the fort above the river.
 A wooden palisade was the only form of defenses that La Salle used in securing the site.
 Inside the fort were a few wooden houses and native shelters.
 The French intended St. Louis to be the first of several forts to defend against English incursions and keep their settlements confined to the East Coast.
 Accompanying the French to the region were allied members of several native tribes from eastern areas, who integrated with the Kaskaskia: the Miami, Shawnee, and Mahican.
 The tribes established a new settlement at the base of the butte known as Hotel Plaza.

 After La Salle's five-year monopoly ended New France governor Joseph-Antoine de La Barre wished to put Fort Saint Louis along with Fort Frontenac under his jurisdiction.
 By orders of the governor, traders and his officer were escorted to Illinois.
 On August 11, 1683, LaSalle's armorer, Pierre Prudhomme, obtained approximately one and three-quarters of a mile of the north portage shore.

 During the earliest of the French and Indian Wars, the French used the fort as a refuge against attacks by Iroquois, who were allied with the British.
 The Iroquois forced the settlers, then commanded by Henri de Tonti, to abandon the fort in 1691.
 De Tonti reorganized the settlers at Fort Pimitoui in modern-day Peoria.

-French troops commanded by Pierre De Liette occupied Fort St. Louis from 1714 to 1718; De Liette's jurisdiction over the region ended when the territory was transferred from Canada to Louisiana.
+French troops commanded by Pierre-Charles de Liette occupied Fort St. Louis from 1714 to 1718; De Liette's jurisdiction over the region ended when the territory was transferred from Canada to Louisiana.
 Fur trappers and traders used the fort periodically in the early 18th century until it became too dilapidated.
 No surface remains of the fort are found at the site today.
 The region was periodically occupied by a variety of native tribes who were forced westward by the expansion of European settlements.
 These included the Potawatomi, Ottawa, and Ojibwe.

 On April 20, 1769, an Illinois Confederation warrior assassinated Chief Pontiac while he was on a diplomatic mission in Cahokia.
 According to local legend, the Ottawa, along with their allies the Potawatomi, attacked a band of Illini along the Illinois River.
 The tribe climbed to the butte to seek refuge from the attack.
 The Ottawa and Potawatomi continued the siege until the Illini tribe starved to death.
 After hearing the story, Europeans referred to the butte as Starved Rock.